John Lachs

-John Lachs is Centennial Professor of Philosophy at Vanderbilt University, where he has taught since 1967.
+John Lachs (July 17, 1934 – November 14, 2023) was a Hungarian-born American philosopher.
+He was Centennial Professor of Philosophy at Vanderbilt University, where he began teaching in 1967.
 Lachs received his Ph.D. from Yale University in 1961.
-His primary focus is on American philosophy (he has written a book and several articles on George Santayana) and German Idealism.
+His primary focus was on American philosophy (most prominently George Santayana) and German Idealism.

 Biography

 John Lachs was born in Budapest, Hungary, on July 17, 1934.
 He emigrated to Canada as a child, and he received his B.A. and M.A. from McGill University in 1956 and 1957.
 At Yale University, he wrote a dissertation on the philosophy of George Santayana, graduating in 1961.
-He has been a member of the Vanderbilt University faculty since 1967 and has written a number of books and many articles over this period and before.
-He served as president of the Metaphysical Society of America in 1997.
-He is recognized as an outstanding teacher at Vanderbilt faculty, receiving the Graduate Teaching Award in 2000, the Outstanding Commitment to Teaching Freshmen Award in 1999 and the Madison Sarratt Prize for Excellence in Undergraduate Teaching in 1972.
-His style is highly accessible as Lachs is committed to making philosophical questions and their discussion come within the grasp of all his audiences.
-Lachs is a pragmatist in the tradition of William James and Josiah Royce.
-He was president of the William James Society in 2007.
+He began his career at the College of William and Mary where in 1962 he was given the PBK award for distinguished teaching and scholarship.
+He was a member of the Vanderbilt University faculty from 1967 until his death and wrote a number of books and many articles over this period and before.
+In 1997 he served as president of the Metaphysical Society of America.
+He was recognized as an outstanding teacher among Vanderbilt faculty, receiving the Graduate Teaching Award in 2000, the Outstanding Commitment to Teaching Freshmen Award in 1999, and the Madison Sarratt Prize for Excellence in Undergraduate Teaching in 1972.

+Lachs tried to make his writing style highly accessible, for he was committed to making philosophical questions and their discussion come within the grasp of all his audiences.
+A pragmatist in the tradition of William James and Josiah Royce, he was a longstanding member of the William James Society and became its president in 2007.